Import from PostgreSQL (/docs/prisma-postgres/import-from-existing-database-postgresql)

 6. Click the **Create project** button.

-2. Export data from your existing database
+2. Export data from your existing database [#2-export-data-from-your-existing-database]

-In this step, you're going to export the data from your existing database and store it in a .bak file on your local machine.
+In this step, you're going to export the data from your existing database and store it in a `.bak` file on your local machine.

 Make sure to have the connection URL for your existing database ready, it should be [structured](/orm/reference/connection-urls) like this: